-1 1 COMPANY Leader and other staff with careers regularly in the senior leadership team special school development planning, responsibilities. planning and reporting. impact evaluation and reporting.
+Leader and other staff with careers regularly in the senior leadership team special school development planning, responsibilities. planning and reporting. impact evaluation and reporting.
 Governors and a named Careers Link The aims and impact of the careers Governor are able to consider the There are regular and planned provision are considered by governors effectiveness of the careers provision in 1.5 There are ad hoc opportunities to opportunities for governors to consider alongside a strategic careers plan. meeting the vision and strategic Support and consider careers provision at the aims and impact of the careers There is a consistent approach to reporting priorities for careers and for the whole challenge from governing body meetings and to provision. within governing body meetings and/or a school or special school.
 This is done governance report to governors.
 There may also be a named Careers Link relevant sub-committee. through regularly scheduled reporting Governor.
 There may also be a named Careers Link on progress and impact evaluation to Governor. the governing body and/or a relevant sub-committee.
-1.6 Engagement with the national Careers Hub network and other careers networks The named Careers Leader meets with an Enterprise Co-ordinator and the school or special school is part of a Careers Hub or other relevant community of practice.
-The named Careers Leader regularly meets with an Enterprise Co-ordinator to review strategic careers development planning and the school or special school regularly engages with a Careers Hub or other relevant community of practice.
-The school or special school leadership is supported with strategic careers development planning from relevant Careers Hub colleagues and the school or special school actively contributes to the development of a Careers Hub or other relevant community of practice.
-The school or special school leadership is supported with strategic careers development planning from relevant Careers Hub colleagues and the school or special school leadership strategically engages with and contributes to a Careers Hub or other relevant community of practice.
-1.7 Effective engagement with an Enterprise Adviser(s) The school or special school has a named Enterprise Adviser or is working with Enterprise Advisers.
-The Careers Leader is supported and challenged by an Enterprise Adviser(s).
-An Enterprise Adviser(s) supports the senior leadership team to plan strategically and to evaluate impact ensuring that careers provision is aligned to wider school or special school priorities.
-An Enterprise Adviser(s) informs strategic careers development planning and impact evaluation.
-This is embedded within the senior leadership team whole school or special school development planning, impact evaluation and reporting.
+The school or special school leadership is The school or special school leadership is 1.6 The named Careers Leader meets The named Careers Leader regularly supported with strategic careers supported with strategic careers Engagement with the national with an Enterprise Co-ordinator and meets with an Enterprise Co-ordinator development planning from relevant development planning from relevant Careers Hub the school or special school is part of to review strategic careers development planning and the school or special school Careers Hub colleagues and the school or special school actively contributes to the Careers Hub colleagues and the school or special school leadership strategically network and a Careers Hub or other relevant regularly engages with a Careers Hub or development of a Careers Hub or other engages with and contributes to a other careers networks community of practice. other relevant community of practice. relevant community of practice.
+Careers Hub or other relevant other relevant community of practice. relevant community of practice. community of practice.
+An Enterprise Adviser(s) informs 1.7 An Enterprise Adviser(s) supports the senior strategic careers development planning 1.7 Effective The school or special school has a leadership team to plan strategically and to and impact evaluation.
+This is embedded engagement with named Enterprise Adviser or is The Careers Leader is supported and evaluate impact ensuring that careers within the senior leadership team whole an Enterprise working with Enterprise Advisers. challenged by an Enterprise Adviser(s). provision is aligned to wider school or school or special school development Adviser(s) special school priorities. planning, impact evaluation and reporting.